 Can you create your own Kamon?

 Perhaps this is the most beautiful thing about Kamon in Japan.
 You can create your own Kamon if you desire.
-Again, unless you use chrysanthemum pattern which is entitled to the Japanese Imperial family, you can create your own Kamon freely.
+Again, unless you use the chrysanthemum pattern, which is entitled to the Japanese Imperial family, you can create your own Kamon freely.

 Japanese Patterns Significance

-Japan boasts rich varieits of beautiful patterns.
-Most of them originate from the middle of the Heian period (around the 9th – 10th century).
-So you can assume And Japanese don’t stop creating new ones today.
+Japan boasts a rich variety of beautiful patterns.
+Most of them originate from the middle of the Heian period (around the 9th—10th century), so you can assume that the Japanese don’t stop creating new ones today.

-Many patterns, including Kamon are derived from plants.
-Wide variety of plants and flowers gives Japanese patterns diversity and shows how rich the Japanese land is.
+Many patterns, including Kamon, are derived from plants.
+The wide variety of plants and flowers gives Japanese patterns diversity and shows how rich the Japanese land is.

 Add comment